- All Ages

 Yes, there is an onsite restaurant.

-Cirencester Open Air Swimming Pool has not told us if they are fully wheelchair friendly.
+No, Cirencester Open Air Swimming Pool is not wheelchair friendly.

-Cirencester Open Air Swimming Pool has not told us if they are fully pushchair friendly.
+No, Cirencester Open Air Swimming Pool have stated they are not pushchair friendly.

 Cirencester Open Air Swimming Pool has not told us if they are dog friendly.